PRUBHTEJ/PRUBHTEJ/README.md

 # Welcome aboard my code station <img align="right" src="https://media.giphy.com/media/LmNwrBhejkK9EFP504/giphy.gif" width="50" height="50" />🚀

 I am a 19 year old Junior Year Student from India who loves Python & AI.
 I'm currently working at NRNB as a Technical Writer under GSoD'20.
-I am passionate about doing research in the feild of Artificial Intelligence.
+I am passionate about doing research in the field of Artificial Intelligence.

 I am the captain of this ship.
 This ship 🛰️ sails at __27,580 km/h__ (or 17,130 mph).
 Crazy, isn't it?
 Well grab the handle closest to you firmly because we are gonna go warp speed to know my universe.